TuxVinyards/qqX/README.md

 ## Why the Vinyards?

+I live in a wine growing region of Italy, in a castled village dating from the 1300's

+For me, qqX is something to do when it's too hot or it's raining and I can't be outside.

-The Olde English spelling doesn't have with an 'e'.
+The Olde English spelling of " Vine Yards " doesn't have with an 'e' whilst the modern word isn't even pronounced with one:

 1533 (1651 pub.), Henry Cornelius Agrippa, De Occulta Philosophia ...therefore they who are more religiously and holily instructed, neither set a tree nor plant their _**vinyard**_, nor undertake any mean work without divine invocation...

-The modern word isn't even pronounced with an 'e'

-Perhaps Martha and others decided at some point to spell things out fully as Vine Yards, only later for the phrase to become contracted.
+Perhaps [Martha](https://en.wikipedia.org/wiki/Martha%27s_Vineyard) and others decided at some point to spell things out fully as Vine Yards, only later for the phrase to become contracted?

-So, living in a castled village dating from the 1300's in a wine growing region of Italy, I tend to prefer the older spelling.

-And qqX is something to do when it's too hot or it's raining and I can't be outside.

 ## why 'X' ?

+Traditionally Linux has used the X window system from X.org, so 'X term' often gets used as shorthand for the terminal.

-More technically speaking qqX runs in a 'terminal emulator' and can also run with Wayland display systems as well as with 'X'
+More technically speaking qqX runs in a 'terminal emulator' and can also run with Wayland display systems as well as with 'X' ...

-But traditionally Linux uses the X window system from X.org, so 'X term' often gets used as shorthand ...

 <https://en.wikipedia.org/wiki/X_Window_System>